 Parent Feature: Interview with a “Super Mom” Julia Ramlogan.

-Balancing Family, Work, and Pursuing a Cure for RETT syndrome
+Balancing Family, Work, and Pursuing a Cure for RETT syndrome.

 A frequent presence at Institut Montana Zugerberg, Julia might be a familiar face you have seen from our previous RETT Awareness events or times when she picks up her daughters on campus.
 Her 1000-watt smile, contagious energy, and uplifting vibes instantly fill the air as you engage with her.